-This medium contains peptone, lactose, sucrose and the dyes eosin and methylene blue.
-Grampositive organisms are inhibited by the dyes, so this medium is selective for gram-negative bacteria.
+This medium contains peptone, lactose, and sucrose, and the dyes eosin and methylene blue.
+Gram-positive organisms are inhibited by the dyes, so this medium is selective for gram-negative bacteria.
 The medium differentiates based on the ability to ferment lactose (and/or sucrose.)
 Organisms that cannot ferment either of the sugars produce colorless colonies.
 Organisms that ferment the sugars with some acid production produce pink or purple colonies; organisms that ferment the sugars and produce large amounts of acid form colonies with a green metallic sheen.
 This medium is commonly used to detect the presence of fecal coliforms (like E. coli)-bacteria that grow in the intestines of warm-blooded animals.
 Fecal coliforms produce large amounts of acid when fermenting lactose and/or sucrose; non-fecal coliforms will produce less acid and appear as pink or purple colonies.
 E. coli produces blue-black colonies with a metallic-green sheen.
 Other coliform bacteria produce pink, mucoid colonies.
 Colonies that do not ferment lactose or sucrose produce colorless colonies.
+Some of the color changes occur when colonies absorb the dyes.